nf-core/funcscan/paper/paper.md

 In addition, the bacterial taxonomy of input sequences is determined and standardised summaries of all tool outputs are provided (Fig. \ref{fig:workflow}).

 ![Workflow overview of nf-core/funcscan.
-(1), genomic sequences are prepared and annotated with one of four ORF annotation tools.
+(1), genomic sequences are prepared and annotated with one of four open reading frame annotation tools.
 Two additional classification workflows can be used to classify contigs taxonomically (light gray) or obtain additional protein domain information (dark gray).
-(2), depending on which workflows are selected by the user, the biosynthetic gene cluster (BGC, purple), antimicrobial peptide (AMP, orange), antibiotic resistance gene (ARG, yellow), or carbohydrate-active enzymes (CAZyme, blue) workflows with their customisable parameters are executed.
+(2), depending on which workflows are selected by the user, the biosynthetic gene cluster (BGC, purple), antimicrobial peptide genes (AMP, orange), antibiotic resistance genes (ARG, yellow), or carbohydrate-active enzymes (CAZyme, blue) workflows with their customisable parameters are executed.
 (3), the results of all tools for each gene category are aggregated and saved in a human- and machine-readable tabular format.\label{fig:workflow}](figure1.png)

 ## Input preprocessing and open reading frame annotation

-The pipeline processes a two-, four-, or five-column table (comma-separated, CSV format) sample-sheet as input.
+The pipeline processes a two-, four-, or five-column tabular sample-sheet as input (comma-separated, CSV format).
-Sample names and paths to the respective nucleotide FASTA files containing (meta)genomic contigs or genomes to be screened are required.
+Sample names and paths to the respective nucleotide FASTA files containing (meta)genomic contigs or genomes to be screened are required (two-column sample-sheet).
-Optionally, pre-annotated sequence files can be supplied to the pipeline in the four-column sample-sheet variant with ORF amino acid sequences in FASTA format, and their respective annotations in GenBank Flat File format.
+Optionally, pre-annotated sequence files can be supplied to the pipeline in the four-column sample-sheet variant with open reading frame amino acid sequences in FASTA format, and their respective annotations in GBK format.
 Additionally, GFF annotation files can be provided in a fifth column.
-During preprocessing, all gzipped sequence files are decompressed, and, when running the BGC subworkflow, short contigs are removed by SeqKit (default: contigs shorter than 3,000 bp) to reduce runtime by removing too-short sequences that produce no biologically meaningful results.
+During preprocessing, all gzipped sequence files are decompressed, and, for running the BGC subworkflow, short contigs are removed by SeqKit (default: contigs shorter than 3,000 bp) to reduce runtime by removing too-short sequences that produce no biologically meaningful results.
 Open reading frames are predicted from the preprocessed sequences by one of four prokaryotic annotation tools (Bakta, Prodigal, Prokka, and Pyrodigal).
 If annotated sequence files as described above are provided in the sample-sheet, this step is skipped.

 Various tools of nf-core/funcscan rely on databases and reference files to operate.
 The pipeline offers the functionality to download these databases automatically for the user, which can then be stored and reused in future pipeline runs to minimise pipeline runtime, network traffic, and possible download limits.
-The database download is applicable for AMPcombi, AMRFinderPlus, antiSMASH, Bakta, BiG-SLiCE, DeepARG, DeepBGC, InterProScan, MMSeqs2, and RGI.
+The database download is applicable for AMPcombi [@herbst_actifensin_2025], AMRFinderPlus [@feldgarden_amrfinderplus_2021; @feldgarden_validating_2019], antiSMASH, Bakta [@schwengers_bakta_2021], BiG-SLiCE [@kautsar_big-slice_2021], DeepARG [@arango-argoty_deeparg_2018], DeepBGC, InterProScan [@jones_interproscan_2014], MMSeqs2 [@mirdita_fast_2021], and RGI [@alcock_card_2023].

 ## Gene prediction and taxonomic classification

 In a second step, users can choose to scan genomic sequences in parallel with four dedicated workflows for AMPs, ARGs, BGCs, and CAZymes, applying up to currently a total of 13 gene identification tools:

-- ARG subworkflow: ABRicate, AMRFinderPlus, DeepARG, fARGene, RGI
+- ARG subworkflow: ABRicate [@torsten_seemann_abricate_2020], AMRFinderPlus, DeepARG, fARGene [@berglund_identification_2019], RGI
-- BGC subworkflow: antiSMASH, DeepBGC, GECCO, hmmsearch
+- BGC subworkflow: antiSMASH, DeepBGC, GECCO [@carroll_accurate_2021], hmmsearch [@eddy_accelerated_2011]
-- AMP subworkflow: ampir, AMPlify, hmmsearch, Macrel
+- AMP subworkflow: ampir [@fingerhut_ampir_2021], AMPlify [@li_models_2023, @li_amplify_2022], hmmsearch, Macrel [@santos-junior_macrel_2020]
-- CAZyme subworkflow: dbCAN
+- CAZyme subworkflow: run_dbCAN [@zheng_dbcan3_2023]

 In an additional optional parallel screening step, all input sequences can be taxonomically classified by MMSeqs2 to determine likely source hosts of each functional hit.
-Characterising the taxonomic origin of metagenomic contigs can provide users information about potentially suitable hosts for downstream experiments, e.g. heterologous expression systems.
+Characterising the taxonomic origin of metagenomic contigs can provide users information about potentially suitable hosts for downstream experiments, e.g. heterologous expression systems [@porse_biochemical_2018].
 The taxonomic classification supports a variety of reference databases (e.g. GTDB, UniProt, UniRef, NR, Kalamari) to suit different user requirements.
 Optionally, protein domains and families can be further annotated by InterProScan.